-Clients often ask us: am I required to notify my customer before sending them to a debt collection agency?
+Is it necessary to notify a debtor before sending them to a collection agency?

 The Short Answer